 respectively, where $s_{\kappa}$ and $s_{\sigma}$ are respectively the squares of the pole positions: $\sqrt{s_{\kappa}}=m_{\kappa}-i \Gamma_{\kappa}/2 $ with $m_{\kappa}=0.7$ GeV, $\Gamma_{\kappa}=0.6 $ GeV and $\sqrt{s_{\sigma}}= m_{\sigma}-i \Gamma_{\sigma}/2$ with $m_{\sigma}=0.47$ GeV, $\Gamma_{\sigma}=0.55$ GeV, the average values listed in the RPP~\cite{ParticleDataGroup:2024cfk}.

-Notice that there are several distinct mechanisms contributing to the same final states, especially for the $4 \pi$ channel, hence we should explicitly care about the phase of the couplings in order to pin down the interference pattern.
+It is important to note that several distinct mechanisms contribute to the same final states, particularly in the $4 \pi$ channel.
+Consequently, the relative phases of the couplings must be explicitly taken into account to determine the interference pattern.
 Expanding the Lagrangian in Eq.~(\ref{Eq:L_SPP}) and focusing on the $\sigma \pi \pi$ vertex, we can obtain: